 Most of these tools have a paid upgrade available.
 If you find a program that works for you, sometimes it’s worth paying for the upgrade, like HootSuite and Prezi, two others I didn’t mention here.
 Whatever you’re looking for in social media, chances are there is something out there to help you do it, you just need to know what you’re looking for.
 And hey, there’s a great website that can help you find it.
 It’s also free, and it’s called Google.

-Anita Hovey is a social media consultant and trainer at her own company Twirp Communications.
+Article by Anita Hovey, who is a social media consultant and trainer at her own company Twirp Communications.